CONTENTS IN THIS CHAPTER

 There is an instrument in Verdi’s orchestral music which is called, Cimbasso, – a combination of “C in basso”.
 The part was first played on an ophicleide, russian bassoon or serpentone, but, as it is placed directly under the trombones in the score, it has for many years been played on the tuba.
 Verdi only wrote for tuba, bombardone, in the off stage music for wind band which appears in many of his operas.
 We know for sure that Verdi gave it some thought.
 He did not like the sound of the tuba under the trombones, in his opinion it was not homogeneous.
 In connection with the premiere of his opera Aida (1871) in Cairo he writes to Guillio Ricordi, the publisher:

 “I would prefer a bass trombone that is of the same family as the other trombones, but if it is too difficult or too weary to play the part, use rather a normal ophicleide that can go as low as the deep B – or do whatever you like, if only you do not use the dammed bombardone, (tuba) which absolutely does not mix with the other instruments”.

 Also Wagner lowered the sound of the trombones.
-At Wagner’s request, a special contra bass trombone in CC with a double slide was built to be used in the “Ring of the Nibelung” Like the bass trumpet and the Wagner tuba this instrument was also built by Johann Moritz in Berlin.
-With this contra bass trombone Wagner got a splendid effective bass in the trombone group, and it is used at its best with lots of striking solo parts and chorale sounding accompaniments
+At Wagner’s request, a special contrabass trombone in CC with a double slide was built in 1860 to be used in the “Ring of the Nibelung” Like the bass trumpet and the Wagner tuba this instrument was built by Carl Wilhelm Moritz in Berlin.
+With this contrabass trombone Wagner got a splendid effective bass in the trombone section, and it is used at its best with lots of striking solo parts and chorale sounding accompaniments

 Photography of the tuba player August Helleberg in 1905 with an instrument like the contra bass trombone that was built for Wagner’s Ring of the Nibelung.